 • Dissatisfaction with our service, such as inadequate work, problems with casework, unacceptable delay or failure to deliver a service etc.

-• A dispute between you and a Christians Against Poverty member of staff regarding policy, procedures or activities.
+• A dispute between you and a member of staff at Christians Against Poverty regarding policy, procedures or activities.

-• Discourtesy or unhelpfulness on the part of Christians Against Poverty Appointed Representatives or staff.
+• Discourtesy or unhelpfulness on the part of Christians Against Poverty representatives or a member of staff.

 What you should do if you wish to make a complaint